Tagged with "presence"

 • In His Presence

 Like an ant sensing only vibrations of a passing shadow, we often miss the nearness of God.
-This meditation invites us to pray not for His presence, but for awareness of the Presence that already surrounds us.

 • The God Who Is Heard

-From Sinai’s thunder to the whisper of the Spirit, God has always chosen voice over image—inviting us not to behold Him, but to listen.
+From Sinai’s thunder to the whisper of the Spirit, God has always chosen voice over image — inviting us not to behold Him, but to listen.

 • If God Is Everywhere